VSpaceCode/vspacecode.github.io/docs/whichkey/reference.md

 Default: `0`

 Description:
-Delay (in milliseconds) for which-key menu to display.
-Setting this to positive value will delay the display of the which-key menu items while key input remains functional.
+Delay (in milliseconds) for the which-key menu items to be displayed.
+Setting this to positive value will just delay the display of the which-key menu items, while key input remains functional.

 ### Show Icons